sean-b765/notes/javascript/event loop/README.md

 ### setTimeout

 The second argument in `setTimeout` indicates the _minimum_ delay which the function is called after.
 This is because if there are already messages in the message queue, it will have to wait for those messages to be fulfilled first.
-If there is no messages waiting in the message queue, it will be processed straight after the delay _(500ms)_.
-For this reason, large applications with lots of messages queued will perform callbacks slower.
+If there are no messages waiting in the message queue, it will be processed straight after the delay _(500ms)_.
+For this reason, large applications with lots of queued messages will perform slower.

 ```js
 setTimeout(function () {}, 500)